 You just need to save for a 5% deposit and the government will give you another 20% as an equity loan.
 This means you'll only need a 75% mortgage, making you much more attractive to lenders.

-We know it can be a little confusing, that's why we've answered some of the most common questions below.
+We know it can be a little confusing, that's why we've answered some of the most common questions in our video and frequently asked questions below.

 NOT BUYING A HOME IN ENGLAND?
 DISCOVER HELP TO BUY SCOTLAND